computeythings/PiOpener-Server/README.md

 Followed by this command: `curl -kd @payload.json https://<raspberrypi.ip>:4443/api/`

-This should be followed by a response of "Opening garage" and the actual opening of your garage.
+This should be followed by a response of "Opening garage" and the actual opening of your garage if it is closed or nothing if it is already open.

+The `TOGGLE` intent will trigger the garage door regardless of its current position.

+`QUERY` is the only intent that will not trigger an action.
+It simply responds with `OPEN`, `CLOSED`, or `NEITHER` if it is somewhere in between.
+This is useful, for example, if all you want is to make sure your garage is closed after you leave.